With assistance from:

 Washington, DC 20005

-All completed applications should be postmarked by March 20, 2017, although late applications will be considered if workshop vacancies exist.
-Initial notification of workshop awards and alternates will be made by letter.
+All completed applications should be submitted by March 19, 2018, although late applications will be considered if workshop vacancies exist.
+Initial notification of workshop awards and alternates will be made via email.

 In selecting individuals for participation and otherwise in the administration of this workshop, the American Meteorological Society will not discriminate on the basis of race, gender, religion, national origin, age, disability, sexual orientation, marital status, and status as a Vietnam Era or disabled veteran.